sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 # 1 Background
-Today, the user can configure the log level verbosity to each component in SWSS, Syncd and SAI.
+Today, the user can configure the log level verbosity to each component in SWSS, Syncd, and SAI.
 In order to configure the log level in runtime, the user uses the "swssloglevel" script.
 The script updates the LOGLEVEL DB with the new verbosity.
 After a reboot, the LOGLEVEL DB flushes, and the log level value of all components returns to default.

 # 2 Requirements Overview

 ## 2.1 Functional requirements

-The persistent logger should meet the following high-level functional requirements:
+The persistent Logger should meet the following high-level functional requirements:
-- User will have the option to decide whether he wants the log level to be persisatent or not.
-Default will be no persistent.
+- The user can decide whether he wants the log level to be persistent or not.
+The default will be no persistent.
 - Not impact the fast and warm reboot performance.

 # 3 Logger design
-## 3.1 High level design
+## 3.1 High-level design

-We will add a new "log-level save" command, to allow the user to save the log level.
+We will add a new "log-level save" command to allow the user to save the log level.

-Simmilary to the config_db.json, we will add a new loglevel_db.json:
+Similar to the config_db.json, we will add a new loglevel_db.json:
 - On startup: we will load the loglevel_db.json file into the LOGLEVEL DB.
 - On "log-level save": We will copy the LOGLEVEL DB content into the loglevel_db.json.
 - On "swssloglevel" (already implemented): We will save the log level to the LOGLEVEL DB.

-### Other approach:
+### Another approach:
 We considered another approach, to move the LOGLEVEL DB content into the Config DB.
 Since the Config DB is already persistent, the log level will also be persistent to reboot.
 The log level will be saved when using the "config save" CLI command.
-We discarded this approach to allow our users to save the configuration without saving the log level.
+We discarded this approach to allow users to save the configuration without saving the log level.

 ## 3.2 Persistent logger flow